Clone Wars Adventures

 Clone Wars Adventures was an online virtual world based on the animated television series Star Wars: The Clone Wars.
 Players could create and customize in-world avatars and participate in a variety of Clone Wars-themed mini-games and activities, earning Republic credits to purchase new weapons, outfits, ships, and furniture.
-Clone Wars Adventures was free to download and play, but only those that had a paid membership got access to a majority of the game's features.
+Clone Wars Adventures was free to download and play, but only those with a paid membership got access to a majority of the game's features.
 Additionally, many outfits and premium items could only be purchased with Station Cash, a form of in game currency that players needed to purchase with real money instead of in-game credits.
-This MMO game follows a similar business model to Free Realms.
+This massively multiplayer online game follows a similar business model to Free Realms.
 However, unlike Free Realms, the game was released at retail, though the game is free-to-play.

 Clone Wars Adventures reached one of its milestones after 10 million players registered for the game.
-The first ten million players who joined were given a free Golden Death Watch set and a huge presentation of game statistics from SOE since the game's launch.
-On January 24, 2014, Sony Online Entertainment announced that the game would be shut down on March 31, 2014.
+The first ten million players who joined were given a free Golden Death Watch set and a huge presentation of game statistics from Sony Online Entertainment, or SOE (now Daybreak Game Company), since the game's launch.
+On January 24, 2014, SOE announced that the game would be shut down on March 31, 2014.

 Setting

-The in-game world of Clone Wars Adventures was set in the Jedi Temple on Coruscant set between Episodes II and III of Star Wars.
-Here players can interact with popular Clone Wars characters like Anakin Skywalker, Mace Windu, Yoda, and Obi-Wan Kenobi, and play more than 20 different mini-games including Lightsaber Duel, Republic Defender, a tower defense game, and Speeder Bike Racing.
-Other mini-games are campaign based on Seasons 3, 4, and 5 from Star Wars the Clone Wars.
+The in-game world of Clone Wars Adventures was set in the Jedi Temple on Coruscant set between the Star Wars films Attack of the Clones and Revenge of the Sith.
+Here, players could interact with popular Clone Wars characters like Anakin Skywalker, Mace Windu, Yoda, and Obi-Wan Kenobi and play more than 20 different mini-games, including Lightsaber Duel, Republic Defender, a tower defense game, and Speeder Bike Racing.
+Other mini-games were campaign-based on Seasons 3, 4, and 5 from The Clone Wars.
 Players can challenge each other in multi-player games to win Credits.
-Even though the game is based on the Jedi temple, players can travel to different planets like Ryloth, Umbara, and Carlac when going to the hangar bay.
-Players can also interact with other players using the world chat, which allows communication and chatting to a certain distance, or private chat, allowing players to run a conversation with only one other person.
-Players are also given a buddy list, to add and chat with friends, and an ignore list, to block all communications and requests from that particular player.
-Additionally, Members can even create player guilds (squads) to allow maximum interaction with friends and access to a private chat room.
-All players are given options to play games, build on their own lots, participate in events, and much more.
+Even though the game was based on the Jedi Temple, players could travel to different planets like Ryloth, Umbara, and Carlac when going to the hangar bay.
+Players could also interact with other players using the world chat, which allowed communication and chatting to a certain distance, or private chat, which allowed players to run a conversation with only one other person.
+Players were also given a buddy list to add and chat with friends and an ignore list to block all communications and requests from that particular player.
+Additionally, Members could even create player guilds (squads) to allow maximum interaction with friends and access to a private chat room.
+All players were given options to play games, build on their own lots, participate in events, and much more.
 The environment of the game is constantly changing, with weekly updates adding content to the game for players to experience for themselves.